Ohio Online Sports Betting – News and Updates on Sports Betting Legislation

 Ohio’s Betting History

-Ohio is not usually the first place people think of when it comes to gambling, mainly since before 2009, all forms of gambling were illegal.
-That all changed in November 2009, Ohio residents voted in favor of a measure to allow four casinos in the state.
+Ohio isn’t the first state that comes to mind when you think of gambling.
+Before 2009, all forms of gambling were illegal in the state.
+However, everything changed in November 2009 when Ohio residents voted in favor of a measure to allow four casinos in the state.
 The plan was to allow one casino in each major city including Cleveland, Toledo, Columbus and Cincinnati.
 It took a few years to make this dream a reality, but on May 14th, 2012 the Jack Cleveland Casino opened its doors and with it, Ohio had joined the list of States to offer legal gambling within their borders.
 The other 3 casinos opened shortly after in 2012.

-Since 2012, Ohio has approved seven other casinos bringing the total to 11.
-The gambling scene in alive and well in the Buckeye state and has grown into an almost billion dollar a year industry with tax revenue being divided into money for local communities, schools and state wide funds.
+Since 2012, Ohio has approved seven additional racinos, bringing its total number of gambling facilities to eleven.
+The gambling scene is alive and well in the Buckeye state and has grown into almost a billion dollar a year industry.
+Tax revenue is divided between local communities, schools, and state wide funds.

 Ohio Sports Betting FAQs